Exception Handling in VB .Net

 • Exception:

-• An Exception, in OOP programming, is a hidden, unwanted, abnormal unexpected, or exceptional event that occurs during the execution of a program and interrupts the normal flow of the program.
+• An Exception, in OOP programming, is a hidden, unwanted, abnormal, unexpected, or exceptional event that occurs during the execution of a program and interrupts the normal flow of the program.

-• When a program encounters an exception, it stops executing the current code block and immediately transfers the control to a special piece of code called an exception handler.
+• When a program encounters an exception, it stops executing the current code block and immediately transfers control to a special piece of code called an exception handler.
 The exception handler typically handles the exception by providing an appropriate response, such as displaying an error message or logging the error for further analysis.

 • Exceptions can occur for a variety of reasons, such as invalid input data, unexpected program behavior, or resource limitations.